HaywardPeirce/Pi-Web-Status-Display/README.md

 Place the python script you want to run in the `Adafruit-Raspberry-Pi-Python-Code/Adafruit_CharLCD/` directory.
 You can place it elsewhere but you will have to reference the python library `Adafruit_CharLCD` by its absolute path

+Place the Adafruit APIkey in a files in the pi user home directory called apikey.txt

 Install Upstart with: `sudo apt-get install upstart`

 Place the networktestservice.conf file in /etc/init